ArthurHoa/pokesiea/README.md

 ### Cryptography

 We did not want to provide the pictures of students and teachers wearing a backpack and a cap.
-So we decided to encrypt the images using AES 128.
+So we decided to encrypt the images using Vernam Cypher.
 It took less than two days for an older student to break our encryption method...

 ## The game